xander1111/cs493-final/README.md

 `NodeJS` - https://nodejs.org/en

 `.env` - Environment file with mongoDB access credentials.
+See `example.env` for what values this should contain

 ## Installing Dependencies